oh-uhouston/oh-mentor-guide/README.md

 > Meet your mentors and fellow students and get your laptop ready for the day.

+All attendees go to <http://bit.ly/laptop-setup> and start setting up while mentors go around to see if anyone got stuck.

 ### 10:30 am to 11:30 / Introduction to Free Software Tools

 > Aims to answer the question “What is Open Source?”
 Aims to familiarize students